owncloud/ocis/basic-remote-setup.md

 Out of the box the ocis single binary and the `owncloud/ocis` docker image are configured to run on localhost for quick testing and development.

-If you need to access ocis on a VM or a remote machine e.g when testing a mobile client you need to configure ocis to run on a different host.
+If you need to access ocis on a VM or a remote machine e.g. when testing a mobile client you need to configure ocis to run on a different host.

 ## Use the binary